Full course description

 Creighton University

-Dr. Amy Cosimano is a faculty member in Creighton’s Integrative Health and Wellness MS program, with over 20 years of experience teaching in the College of Nursing.
+Amy Cosimano, EdD, RN, DipACLM, NBC-HWC is a faculty member in Creighton’s Integrative Health and Wellness MS program, with over 20 years of experience teaching in the College of Nursing.
 She specializes in whole-person care, personalized health, lifestyle medicine and healthy aging, and is dedicated to providing evidence-based instruction that promotes lifelong wellness.

 What You’ll Learn